This policy was last modified on and has an effective date of June 2, 2022.

 If you have questions about or need further information concerning the legal basis on which we collect and use your personal information, please contact us using the contact details provided under the “How to Contact Us” heading below.

-To make any of these requests please email [email protected].
-We will respond as soon as practicable and no later than one month after receipt of your request.
+To make any of these requests please email [email protected] We will respond as soon as practicable and within the required timeframes under data protections laws.

 Please note that because most of the information we store can only identify a particular browser or device, and cannot directly identify you personally, we can only provide information regarding IDs we can verify ownership of such as the email address from which the request has originated.
 We may deny or restrict fulfillment of your request in some cases, such as when your access to data places another individual’s privacy rights at risk, or the continued processing of your data is necessary to comply with a legal obligation.
 If so, we will notify you of the reason(s) for this denial.